annotation/text-fabric/tf/convert/app/transcription.md

 ### Model I: folders and files

-This model assumes that the source is a directory consisting of folders consisting of xml files, the TEI files.
+This model assumes that the source is a directory consisting of folders consisting of XML files, the TEI files.

 There are three section levels: